petscheit/cites-on-blocks_dapp/ipfs/readme.md

 ### Killing Docker containers
 run `docker-compose kill ipfsA ipfsB && yes | docker-compose rm ipfsA ipfsB` to kill and remove all containers since they run in deamon mode

+### IPFS Cluster
+Files are pinned to other nodes based on free space on each node.
+Nodes are sorted based on free disk space, most free space too least free space and receive pins in that order.